susanhao/nets-final-project/README.md

 The part4analysis folder has the code for generating the contributions figure, the figure itself, and the preliminary analysis of our data as well as our data in an excel sheet .

+The final_project folder has the pictures of final aggregated graph, the html script for the graph, and the screenshots of our interface of what our users see.